CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 - Reduced Preparation until 50-70wpm, 1 minute.
 - No Preparation until 60-80wpm, 1 minute.
 - Modified Swem until 80-100wpm, 1 minutes.
-- Blanchard's Pyramid a few times (See Duration vs Speed)
+- Blanchard's Pyramid a few times.
+[Building Endurance](#building-endurance)
 - Modified Swem until 80wpm, 5 minutes.
 (Alternate days of short and long dictation.)
 - Unmodified Swem.

-If you increase duration before reaching 100wpm for 1 minute, you will have to do your own math for the pyramid, or use a different method to increase endurance.
+If you increase duration before reaching 100wpm for 1 minute, you will have to do your own math for the endurance-building pyramid, or use a different method to increase endurance.

 Your starting speed and accuracy will temporaily drop after when you reduce preparation.

 You may want to switch to Modified Swem shortly after switching to reduced preparation.
 Experiment.
-Their method builds speed faster, but won't work if your first attempt
+Their method builds speed faster, with fewer repetitions.

 Increase your duration when your speed reaches 80wpm and 95% accuracy.
-See later for methods.
+See [Building Endurance](#building-endurance) .

 One session in four should be experiments instead of the normal exercises, as described later.